 In 1970, ketamine was approved by the U.S. government for human use and marketed as a fast-acting general anesthetic.
 It became a choice anesthetic for battlefield use and in burn medicine settings.

 It soon hit the streets on the West Coast as an illegal drug and became popular, particularly in the New Age and on the spirituality scenes, as levels of drug abuse rose across the country in the late 1970s and early 1980s.

 Perhaps sensing a demand in the market, dealers released new forms of ketamine on the street market.
-It became more widely used and available in a powder, liquid, or capsule form.
+It became more widely used and available in powder, liquid, or capsule form.

 Ketamine use again began trending in the mid-1980s in various dance subcultures, often used along with MDMA (ecstasy, Molly) to alter its effects.
-In fact, many users weren’t aware that they were taking a potent anesthetic; they thought they were taking only ecstasy.
+In fact, many users weren’t aware that they were taking a potent anesthetic; they thought they were taking the only ecstasy.

 Soon, however, ketamine earned its own reputation as well as loyal users in the club drug scene.
 Special K became widely known for its trancelike effects and the out-of-body experiences people experienced after using it.

 Ketamine remains a commonly used drug that recreational users typically seek out for an extreme or hallucinogenic high as well as drug abusers who have become dependent on ketamine or dissociative drug experiences.